 There is no doubt that the more sentences are used to train a bot, the higher the bot accuracy is.
 Using artificial training data we're able to drastically improve understanding accuracy spending zero time and effort manually generating the subtle variations and tagging the slots.
 With this technology you will be able to achieve outstanding results with only a few seed sentences.
 This is the magic of automation.

 This improvement can not only be achieved with Lex, but with any bot building platform.
-Check out the results we obtained benchmarking with Rasa.
+Check out the results we obtained benchmarking with Rasa or Dialogflow.
 As a consequence, we can observe that it's now possible thanks to our technology to create a bot with 90% understanding accuracy with minimal effort.

 If you want to learn more about the tests we conducted, make sure to check out this benchmark where we go into the details of the process as well as the results.